legionus/procmail-rs/Documentation/Migration.md

 4. Run `procmail-rs explain --config PATH` and inspect the value-free execution plan.
 Then replay representative copied messages into separate test destinations and compare results, exit statuses, and metadata-only logs.
+   Use `filter --dry-run --format=text --detail=values` when you need the human-readable execution trace without publishing a test delivery.

 Rc files are trusted code because pipe actions, program conditions, command substitutions, and `TRAP` invoke the configured shell.
 Test using copies of